TheCacophonyProject/bird-monitor/README.md

 ## Autoupdates

-* In order to allow bird monitor to auto update, the APK must be installed from the github releases page (https://github.com/TheCacophonyProject/bird-monitor/releases)
+In order to allow bird monitor to auto update:
+* The APK must be installed from the github releases page (https://github.com/TheCacophonyProject/bird-monitor/releases)
 * Phone must be rooted
 * Bird Monitor Privileged Extension must be installed as a system app, via TWRP (or other recovery image). https://github.com/TheCacophonyProject/Bird-Monitor-Privileged-Extension
 * Playstore Play protect must be disabled, otherwise a warning popup will block auto update

 ## Releases

 * Ensure all required changes have been merged into the master branch on Github.